 MSY-based quantities cannot be estimated because the tradeoff between growth and natural mortality, in combination with the assumption that recruitment is independent of stock size, implies fish should be caught at the youngest ages to maximize yield, implying that the optimal fishing mortality should be infinite.
 Therefore, a conservative proxy for the target biomass of SBR = 0.3 based on values for bigeye and yellowfin, and the fishing mortality corresponding to that biomass, are proposed as the target reference points (SAC-14-09; SAC-14 INF-O).
 The reference model estimated that the 2023 exploitation rate was below status quo (average level of 2017-2019; Figure C-2).
 Only one of the sensitivity analyses, which removed the ECHO index, estimated exploitation rates that exceeded the status quo in 2023 slightly (Table C-1).
-The reference point and the fishing mortality is below the target fishing mortality (Figure C-3, Table C-1).
+The reference model and most of the sensitivity analyses estimate that the current biomass is above the target reference point and the fishing mortality is below the target fishing mortality (Figure C-3, Table C-1).
 Only the pessimistic model that excluded the echosounder buoy index estimates that the stock is below the proxy target and only when based on the static definition (Table C-1).
 None of these scenarios estimate that the stock is below the limit reference point (Table C-1).